 Traveling has myriad benefits and has been found to impact our health positively, both physically and emotionally.
 People who take an annual vacation are significantly less susceptible to developing heart disease than those who rarely travel.

 Travelers also have lower stress levels, demonstrate greater creativity, gain new perspectives, and are less likely to suffer from depression.

-Keep in mind that you get these health benefits from a single vacation: Imagine how much happier and healthier you could be as a digital nomad!
+Keep in mind that you get the above health benefits from a single vacation.
+Imagine how much happier and healthier you could be as a digital nomad.

 Of course, it’s not necessarily easy to make such a massive lifestyle change.
 Money is a significant factor: Unless you were born into wealth, you might find frequent travel to be prohibitively expensive.
 Even a week-long vacation can set you back thousands of dollars, to stay nothing of a lengthier sabbatical.

 But, even if your finances are a bit lackluster, don’t put your traveling dreams on hold just yet.
 Thanks to modern technology, it’s possible to make a living while also traveling the world.
 What’s more, you may even discover that working for yourself promotes financial wellness, allowing you greater control of your income and expenses.